“Good Enough” is just not enough anymore!

 - Ownership falls to IT and HR limited involvement from LOB.

-- Relies heavily on business users, does not allow for collaboration with partners.
+- Does not allow for collaboration with partners.

-- No ability to manage identity risk and can’t take action against vendor risk.
+- No ability to manage identity risk or inherit vendor risk.
 All identities are created equal regardless of vendor or nature of engagement.

 - Does not cover non-human identities.